How to Set Up a Fraud Alert on Your Credit Report

 What Is an Extended Fraud Alert?

-An extended fraud alert lasts for seven years.2 Only people who have experienced identity theft may request an extended fraud alert.2 In order to obtain one, you must have a police report or an FTC Identity Theft Report to support the request.2 Extended fraud alerts can also be renewed but require one of those documents each time to confirm eligibility.5
+An extended fraud alert lasts for seven years.
+Only people who have experienced identity theft may request an extended fraud alert.
+In order to obtain one, you must have a police report or an FTC Identity Theft Report to support the request.2 Extended fraud alerts can also be renewed but require one of those documents each time to confirm eligibility.2

 Military Service Members and Fraud Alerts

-Active duty military service members have the option of requesting an active duty fraud alert if they will be deployed on assignment.2 This type of fraud alert lasts for one year and can be renewed as often as necessary while the service member is deployed.2 Military service members can have a personal representative with a power of attorney add an active duty alert on their behalf if they’re already deployed.6 They can update or remove an alert by phone or mail and receive help from the Consumer Finance Protection Bureau or the office of their state’s attorney general.6
+Active duty military service members have the option of requesting an active duty fraud alert if they will be deployed on assignment.
+This type of fraud alert lasts for one year and can be renewed as often as necessary while the service member is deployed.2 Military service members can have a personal representative with a power of attorney add an active duty alert on their behalf if they’re already deployed.5 They can update or remove an alert by phone or mail with a credit bureau like Experian.6

 Can a Fraud Alert Affect My Getting Credit?

-Requesting a fraud alert does not affect your ability to borrow money, your credit score, or the details of your credit report.7 In some cases, it may delay an application, for example, if you’re applying for a new credit card.7 The reason?
-Those extra steps a fraud alert triggers may take more time to verify your identity for the application processing.7
+Requesting a fraud alert does not affect your ability to borrow money, your credit score, or the details of your credit report.
+In some cases, it may delay an application, for example, if you’re applying for a new credit card.
+The reason?
+Those extra steps a fraud alert triggers may take more time to verify your identity for the application processing.3

 The Takeaway

-People who are concerned about their personal data and identity being compromised – and such concern is wise as identity theft and fraud are on the rise – may want to set up a fraud alert.
-It can be removed at any time or renewed when it expires.2,8 If you suspect or know your personal information was stolen or compromised, setting up a fraud alert is a proactive step you can take.
+People who are concerned about their personal data and identity being compromised – and such concern is wise given the risk of identity theft and fraud – may want to set up a fraud alert.
+It can be removed at any time or renewed when it expires.7 If you suspect or know your personal information was stolen or compromised, setting up a fraud alert is a proactive step you can take.

 Related Articles

-Comparing the Best Travel and Hotel Credit Cards
+Choosing the Best Travel or Hotel Credit Card For You

 What You Should Know About Foreign Transaction Fees